Reduce waste Measures against waste

 Our targets

-Fulfilment date: 2024
+Fulfilment date: 2026 (Target postponed from 2024 to 2026)

 How: In the coming years, EVVA will promote paperless production and digital order processing, which will reduce paper consumption.
+This goal is linked to the introduction of a new standard ERP system (ERP = Enterprise Resource Planning) and depends on it (see Digitalization).

 • Another example from order processing with partners/customers: the new digital EVVA order platform for trade partners will further reduce paper usage.
-As of 2021, this has already saved 6,000 sheets.
-From 2022, there will be even more savings, as described in “Paper” section above.

 Positive impacts: In 2019, the paper requirement at the EVVA headquarters was 43 tons per year.
 The planned reduction to 30 tons represents a saving of around 30% per year.